MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 ## Setting up the Behavior JSON file

-With the work in the Resource Pack done, the Behavior Pack will need to be updated with the Canvas Block's components.
+With the work in the resource pack done, the behavior pack will need to be updated with the canvas block's components.

 1. In **File Explorer**, Navigate to the folder **HelloWorldBP**, located in the **behavior_pack** folder.
 1. Right-click in the Explorer window and select **New**, then select **Folder**.